GoogleCloudPlatform/monitoring-dashboard-samples/terraform/agents/bindplane/README.md

 2. Test

 Log into both compute instances and check the status of the BindPlane agent.
-The BindPlane web interface will show both agents.
+The BindPlane web interface will show both agents once they establish a connection.

 Linux
 ```